OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-users.md

             bool success = false;
             try
             {
-                // Change 'MobileService' toohello name of your MobileServiceClient instance.
+                // Change 'MobileService' to the name of your MobileServiceClient instance.
                 // Sign-in using Facebook authentication.
                 user = await App.MobileService
                     .LoginAsync(MobileServiceAuthenticationProvider.Facebook, "{url_scheme_of_your_app}");